Agent Memory

 What Legacy Means for AI Agents - CLAUDE.md Files and Memory Systems

 The real legacy of an AI agent isn't the code it writes.
 It's the CLAUDE.md files and memory systems that outlive individual sessions and carry knowledge forward.
+A practical guide to building persistent agent memory that actually compounds.

 Your AI Agent Needs Persistent Memory That Grows with You

 Chat history is not memory.
-Real AI agent memory means a local knowledge graph that learns your contacts, habits, and preferences over time - not just what you said yesterday but patterns across months.
+Real AI agent memory means a local knowledge graph that learns your contacts, habits, and preferences over time - not just what

 Ambition as Memory - Encoding Persistent Goals in AI Agents